vidasdti/chest-xray-disease-classification-ensemble/README.md

 > **Official implementation of a research project / manuscript currently under review**
 >
+> The manuscript titled: **"Machine Learning Techniques for Disease Diagnosis: A Case Study on Pulmonary Disease Diagnosis"**
+>
 > **Authors:** Vida Sadati, Soodeh Hosseini, Morteza Ghassed
 >
 > **Affiliation:** Department of Computer Science, Faculty of Mathematics and Computer, Shahid Bahonar University of Kerman, Kerman, Iran